-User identity values like eduPersonPrincipalName is by definition case insensitive.
-However, Feide preserve cases for attribute values and some home organizations have saved the values with both uppercase and lowercase letters.
+User identity values like eduPersonPrincipalName are by definition case insensitive.
+However, Feide preserves case for attribute values and some home organizations have saved the values with both uppercase and lowercase letters.
 We therefore recommend doing case insensitive matching when eduPersonPrincipalName is used as a user identity key in the SP system.

 <saml:Attribute Name="eduPersonOrgDN:mail" NameFormat="urn:oasis:names:tc:SAML:2.0:attrname-format:basic">

 Example 8: Attribute name